Endoscopy can be more accurate than X-ray films.

 During the procedure, adhesive patches will be attached to your abdomen, each containing an antenna with wires that connect to the recorder worn around your waist.
 The camera will send images through the antenna to the recorder for collection and storage.
 Once the recorder is connected, you will be given the capsule camera to swallow with water.
 You will then go about your day as usual.
 The clinical staff will discuss any other instructions with you.

-Your physician will specify a date for you to return the recorder so that the footage can be examined for any abnormalities within your digestive tract.
+Your gastroenterologist will specify a date for you to return the recorder so that the footage can be examined for any abnormalities within your digestive tract.